CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 ## How'd This Happen?

 In reseraching NASA I have come to the obivous conclusion that it is a horribly beauricratic and political organizaiton.
 I haven't seen anyone ardently dispute this point.
+As I am writing this post I see the Moon rising over the horizon.
+NASA has failed.
+We haven't colonized it yet.
 "NASA hasn't made any good rockets since the 60's" - Geohot on a stream.
-[Citation needed]
+[Citation needed] Please help find the source

 How do a few kilograms of mars rocks cost $10B?
 How tf does the SLS cost $20B before its first flight?